 Practice Good Hygiene

 Urinary incontinence can lead to skin irritation and unpleasant body odors.
 Fortunately, good hygiene and skin care can reduce the risk of both.
 Change your incontinence protection as soon as possible after leaks or accidents occur.
-Use a cleansing spray or flushable wipes to cleanse your skin.
+Use a cleansing spray or incontinence wipes to cleanse your skin.
 When irritation occurs, apply a barrier cream to seal in moisture and protect the skin.
-You might want to add a hydrating skin cream to keep skin moisturized.
+You might want to use a hydrating bathing cloth to keep skin moisturized.

 When to Talk to Your Doctor About Urinary Incontinence That Gets Worse in Wet and Cold Months